Charles Edward Stuart: Invasion of England: 1745–1746

 Morale was high following the battle at Prestonpans, and Charles returned to Edinburgh, holding court at Holyrood Palace.
-Jacobite morale was further boosted in mid-October when the French landed with supplies of money and weapons and an envoy, which seemed to validate claims of French backing.
+Jacobite morale was further boosted in mid-October when the French landed with supplies of money and weapons and an envoy, which seemed to validate Charles's claims of French backing.
 However, Lord Elcho later claimed that his fellow Scots were already concerned by Charles's autocratic style and fear his Irish advisors overly influenced him.

 A "Prince's Council" of senior leaders was established; Charles resented it as an imposition by the Scots on their divinely appointed monarch, while the daily meetings accentuated divisions between the factions.
 The council was said to include Perth, Lord George Murray, Thomas Sheridan, John O'Sullivan, Murray of Broughton, Lochiel, Keppoch, Clanranald, Glencoe, Ardsheal and Lochgarry.
 The option to remain in Scotland was considered but Charles had confidently proposed marching into England via Berwick and then onto Newcastle to meet General Wade's forces.
 A discussion then took place and while the council was persuaded to agree to invade England, it was felt an approach by way of Carlisle would better suit their forces as they lacked sufficient artillery for investing the stronger walls of Berwick.
 Charles was obliged to acquiesce.

 On 2 November, the main army headed south to Carlisle (with a smaller column making a brief feint to the east to Kelso and as if to Wooler to provide a distraction to Wade).
 The army numbered approximately 6,000 men.
 On 9 November Charles army began to surround Carlisle.
 The blockade was completed by 13 November, while Charles himself stayed with a part of his force at nearby Brampton.
 Owing to the castle and walls being in a poor state of repair and with no prospect of relief by Wade's force, the town and castle of Carlisle eventually agreed to surrender to Charles on 15 November.
 On 18 November, Charles made a triumphal entry into Carlisle on a white charger and resided at Highmore House.
 Charles held a council of war again in Carlisle, where it was discussed to either remain in Carlisle or continue an advance further into England.

-After receiving encouraging reports of the potential support of Jacobites in Lancashire Charles and his council agreed to continue south.
+After receiving encouraging reports of the potential support of Jacobites in Lancashire, Charles and his council agreed to continue south.
 Charles and his army left Carlisle (leaving a small garrison) and proceeded onto Penrith, arriving there on 21 November.